ElijahBcodes/my-learn-study/README.md

 # React Challenges

-This repository holds the React pair programming challenges for the Echo 2022 cohort.
+This repository holds the React pair programming challenges for my own personal practice.

 ### Process Notes
 - Anything wrapped in `< >` is an indication that this will be named uniquely, the `< >` are NOT actually added to the command